cern-eos/eos/doc/intro.rst

 EOS is made by three components:

-* MGM - metadata server
+* **MGM** - metadata server
-* FST - storage server
+* **FST** - storage server
-* MQ - message broker for asynchronous messaging
+* **MQ** - message broker for asynchronous messaging

 .. image:: eos-base-arch.jpg
-   :scale: 50 %
+   :scale: 25 %
    :align: center

 The initial architecture is using an in-memory namespace implementation with a master-slave high-availability model.
-This implementation provides very low-latency.
+This implementation provides very low-latency for meta data acccess.

 Since the CITRINE release the architecture has been modified to provide optinal an in-memory namespace cache and a KV store for persistency.
-This was necessary to overcome the scalability limitation of the meta-data service given by the maximum available RAM of MGM nodes.
+This was necessary to overcome the scalability limitation of the meta-data service given by the maximum available RAM of **MGM** nodes.

 .. image:: eos-architecture.jpg
-   :scale: 50 %
+   :scale: 25 %
    :align: center

 Storage Concepts